 The information below is a summary of the services now in operation and the applicable charges.

-U7 (run by Stagecoach); is the regular daytime service connecting Bognor Regis and Chichester campuses (with a number of stops in-between) from early in the morning until early evening.
+U7 (run by Stagecoach) - FREE for students; is the regular daytime service connecting Bognor Regis and Chichester campuses (with a number of stops in-between) from early in the morning until early evening (Monday - Friday exclulding bank holidays).
 The service runs from the main bus stop on Chichester Campus, and the bus stops outside Bognor Regis Campus (opposite Butlins).

-U8 (run by Stagecoach); – new for 2017/18 – this service offers direct inter campus travel and has replaced the old Uniflyer service operated by the University (meaning we now have a larger capacity, fully accessible service for direct inter campus travel, with the added bonus of wi-fi).
+U8 (run by Stagecoach) - FREE for students; this service offers direct inter campus travel (Monday to Friday excluding bank holidays).
 The service runs from the main bus stop on Chichester Campus, and the bus stops outside Bognor Regis Campus (opposite Butlins).

 No 50 (run by Stagecoach); a local service within Chichester that stops on Chichester campus and runs to the bus station (opposite the train station, handy for those living in Stockbridge Halls or commuting by train/bus).

-All Stagecoach services (U7,U7n, U8 and No 50) are subsidised at 60p per journey (when travelling with a pre-bought ticket and on production of a student/staff card if requested).
-Tickets are available from the SIZ on each campus.
-Travelling without a pre-paid ticket costs more and is to be discouraged where possible; however, if this is necessary, on the U7, U7n and U8 a fixed rate fare of £1 will be charged providing a valid student card is presented.
-On the no 50, the standard full rate fare will be payable.
+The No 50 service is subsidised at 60p per journey for students and staff (when travelling with a pre-bought ticket and on production of a UoC student or staff card if requested).
+Tickets are available from the SIZ on each campus or the SHOP on BOC.
+Travelling without a pre-paid ticket costs more and is to be discouraged where possible.

 No 700 (run by Stagecoach); the local ‘Coastliner’ service which connects Chichester Bus Station and Bognor Regis campus.
 Students living at Stockbridge Halls studying on a split campus or Bognor based course (only) may access this service at a subsidised rate during the week using pre-bought tickets from Stockbridge reception.